amitmosk/TradingSystem/README.md

 2) The database will contain one of the following values:
 * tests
+* tests_init
+* tests_load
-* real
+* real_init
-* demo
+* real_load

-The demo option is for running the application and test it manually, the data will load from data configuration file(see up next).
+The real_init option is for running the application with data that will load from the data configuration file(see up next about format).
-The real option is for real-time use of the application, for loading the database.
+The real_load option is for real-time use of the application, for loading the database.
+The tests option is for running tests with no database, and make no writes and reads to database.
-The tests option is for clean database.
+The tests option is for running tests with clean database. the tests will read and write to a demo database.
+The tests option is for running tests with loading from demo database. the tests will read and write to this demo database.

 The configuration file path should be:
 ```diff